Conation? Increasingly of interest.

 Conation, as has been indicated, involves your intentions.
 Will you act, or not?
 Will you engage?
 And this can be influenced.
 There are a number of factors that are involved, and need to be considered.

 One factor is what your beliefs are about engaging.
 For learning, this involves your beliefs about your role in learning.
 Do you believe learning is something that happens to you, or is it something that that you actively participate in?
 A belief in active learning leads to more productive outcomes.

-A related element comes from Carol Dweck’s work on mindset.
-Her work has demonstrated that learners who believe that their effort can lead to a change in their intelligence (a growth mindset) succeed better than those who believe their intelligence is fixed.
+A related element comes from Carol Dweck’s work, which has demonstrated that learners who believe that their effort can lead to a change in their intelligence (a growth mindset) succeed better than those who believe their intelligence is fixed.
 Thus, helping develop a growth mindset can be a valuable contributor to success in learning.

 A further element is the ability to persist.
 When people are motivated, when they understand the goal, their willingness to continue to strive is heightened.
 Thus, motivation affects conation; increasing motivation increases the likelihood of success.

 An inhibitor to success is anxiety.
 While a small amount of stress increases success (the Yerkes-Dodson law), too much will decrease performance and learning.
 And the right amount of stress, particularly in the case of learning which can be inherently stressful, is likely to be already sufficient.
 Thus, managing anxiety is also a contributor to learning success.

 As stated, conation is manipulable.
 To optimize performance and learning outcomes, then, we need to be aware of, and actively engaged in addressing, these elements.
 So what does this mean?

 Dan Pink, in his book Drive, indicates three factors that contribute to work engagement.
 Each of these has a unique role in addressing people’s intention to engage.
 These three elements are purpose, autonomy, and mastery.